top of page

 Creatine supplements may be a useful option for some women, such as:

-Those performing frequent resistance or high-intensity training.
+• Those performing frequent weight training or high-intensity exercise.

-People on plant-based diets with lower dietary creatine intake.
+• People on plant-based diets with lower dietary creatine intake.

 Comments